 Survey Parameters and Design

-The national survey we designed sought to measure public opinion on three aspects relating to Australian local government.
-First, the survey begins by asking respondents to think broadly about the role that local government plays in Australia.
-Specifically, respondents were asked to indicate the extent to which they agreed or disagreed with eight general statements (Appendix A) designed to help measure whether Australians see the role of local government as being limited to providing basic services (related to roads, rates, and rubbish) or whether they see this tier of government as having a more expansive role.
-Here, we selected a range broader roles that encapsulates local government as a democratic institution – rather than just a service delivery one – including, whether local government should reflect and advocate for local community needs and values, be further empowered to shape local identity, engage in national issues, and contribute to making society healthier and fairer.
+The national survey we designed sought to measure public opinion on three broad areas relating to Australian local government roles and responsibilities.
+First, the survey asked respondents to think broadly about the role that local government plays in Australia.
+Specifically, respondents were asked to indicate the extent to which they agreed or disagreed with eight general statements (Appendix A) designed to measure whether Australians see the role of local government as being limited to providing basic services (related to roads, rates, and rubbish) or whether they see this tier of government as having a more expansive role.
+Here, we selected a range of roles that encapsulates local government as a democratic institution – rather than just a service delivery one – including, whether local government should reflect and advocate for local community needs and values, be further empowered to shape local identity, engage in national issues, and contribute to making society healthier and fairer.
 Scholarship is now clear about the expansion of roles from ‘services to property’ to ‘services to people’ in local government (Dollery et al., 2010).
 There is also increasing evidence to show that local councils are playing a greater place-shaping role, which includes initiatives and activities such as ‘building and shaping local identity’, ‘representing the community’, and ‘maintaining the cohesiveness of the community’ (Dollery et al., 2008: 492).
 However, there remains a lack of systematic understanding of how the Australian public understands these expanding roles.
 The only national survey on comparable themes, undertaken by the now defunct Australian Centre of Excellence for Local Government almost a decade ago, found that ‘Australians believe it is important that local governments deliver a diversity of activities, with planning for the future being amongst the most important considerations’ (Ryan et al., 2015: iii).
-Our survey seeks to speak to – and update – these themes and findings.
+Our survey is intended to speak to – and update – these themes and findings.

 Second, the survey asked respondents to assess a selection of specific local government services and activities, and to rate which were more important for local government to engage in (Table 1).
 Here, the objective was to allow respondents to evaluate the importance of a variety of local government services and activities.
 Again, the services included covered both traditional services to property (i.e. sewage, land use planning, and waste management) as well as the newer and, in some cases, more controversial services to people (i.e. arts and culture, youth services, refugee support, provision of supervised injecting rooms).
 It should be said that the services and activities our survey listed are not exhaustive, but only indicative of the broad types of services and activities local governments engage in.
-Given that local governments now provide in some cases well over 100 distinct services, it is impossible to include all of them.
-Rather, the objective here is to familiarise respondents with the broad types of activities and allow them to assess their importance.
+Given that local governments now provide in some cases well over 100 distinct services, it is impossible to include all of them in a survey like this.
+Rather, the objective here was to familiarise respondents with the broad types of activities and allow them to assess their importance.
 As the roles that Australian local governments play change and expand, it is fundamentally important to for citizens to weigh in on whether the local public goods and services offered reflect their preferences as residents and ratepayers (Watt, 2006).
 After all, as Colebatch and Degeling (1986) argue, tailoring local service provision for local residents is one of the key justifications for local government.

 Table 1.
 How important is it to you that local government engage in each of these services and activities?